 Staff members report that Robert’s facial expression changes, hearing demonic giggling and have even seen Robert put his hand up to the glass.

-Get your seat aboard the Ghosts & Gravestones Tour and you’ll have a chance to meet Robert for yourself.
-During the tour, the Trolley of the Doomed stops in on this mischievous toy at the East Martello Museum, among the many other haunted spots in Key West.
+Meet Robert at the East Martello Museum.
 Visitors are welcome to view Robert in his special case at the museum and of course encouraged to try and get a photo.
 Though, most who’ve tried have been unsuccessful.
 If nothing else, get a close look at Robert and watch him carefully, try to catch a glimpse of him smirking at you, moving about in his case or watching you as you watch him.